Blockchain & Crypto Fraud Attorney

 The increasing use of cryptocurrencies and other digital assets has given rise to complex legal issues relating to regulatory status (including requirements to register as broker-dealers, commodity pool operators, commodity trading advisors, investment advisers, investment companies, securities exchanges, and money service businesses), compliance (including valuation, custody and reporting), corporate law (such as maintain shareholder records), securities transactions (including initial coin offerings and M&A transactions), fund formation, the launch of ETFs and derivatives, venture capital, taxation, anti-money laundering, litigation and regulatory enforcement.

 Rome LLP offers sophisticated and knowledgeable legal counsel to clients navigating this rapidly evolving space.
-At the heart of our cryptocurrency and blockchain practice is a deep understanding of the technologies that drive blockchain and related developments in distributive computing networks.
+At the heart of our cryptocurrency and blockchain practice is a deep understanding of the technologies that drive blockchain and related developments in distributed computing networks.

 What Is Cryptocurrency?

-Cryptocurrency is a digital currency secured through blockchain technology.
 The technology behind crypto is decentralized and creates an immutable ledger online of all transactions.
 However, since it is decentralized and relatively new to the market, crypto has little oversight from state or federal regulators.
-The lack of oversight is evolving and the SEC has taken a much more focused interest and regulatory approach towards various cryptocurrency companies.
+The lack of oversight is evolving, and the SEC has taken a much more focused interest and regulatory approach toward various cryptocurrency companies.

 Risks of Fraud in the Cryptocurrency Space / Fraud on the Crypto Exchanges

 There are thousands of cryptocurrencies currently on the market, but only a small portion have made waves with investors.
 These digital investments range in value from fragments of a dollar to tens of thousands in the case of Bitcoin.
 For most investors, cryptocurrency and digital investments are extremely speculative.
-Crypto exchanges have also been plagued by Ponzi schemes, deception, and other fraudulent activities.
-Critically, there is an evolving area of law, both regulatory and caselaw, that governs crypto exchanges’ obligations to their customers, such as when a depositor’s account is hacked.

-Separate from the viability of legal claims, exchanges typically provide two types of insurance coverage: exchange insurance and client insurance.
-In the event of a hack, exchange insurance protects the exchange itself.
-This type of insurance typically covers exchange losses caused by a hack, such as lost funds and operational expenses.
-Client insurance, on the other hand, protects clients whose funds have been stolen as a result of a hack.
+Client insurance, on the other hand, protects clients whose funds have been stolen because of a hack.
 Clients may be required to pay a premium for this type of insurance, which typically covers losses up to a certain amount, such as $100,000.
-At Rome LLP, we have considerable expertise in identifying and recovering from any and all available sources for aggrieved crypto owners.
+At Rome LLP, we have considerable expertise in identifying and recovering from all available sources for aggrieved crypto owners.

 Cryptocurrency Sim Card Swap Hack